GangOfFour199/DataEngineeringZoomcamp25/Homework/02-workflow-orchestration.md

 How would you configure the timezone to New York in a Schedule trigger?

-> Within the Kestra flow, delcare a trigger and *type: io.kestra.plugin.core.trigger.Schedule*
+> Within the Kestra flow, where trigger and *type: io.kestra.plugin.core.trigger.Schedule* is declared
 >
 > Include a **timezone** property
 >